Manifold Fitting under Unbounded Noise: Discussion

-To clarify the contribution of this paper, we compared our theoretical results of $H(\M, \M_{\rm out})$ to relevant works presented in \cite{mohammed2017manifold} and \cite{pmlr-v75-fefferman18a}.
-All of these three works aim to fit data collection by a manifold with bounded reach, while the difference among these works lies in the assumption of noise. \cite{mohammed2017manifold} requires the data to be noiseless, which is the most strict assumption.
-As mentioned in the Introduction, \cite{pmlr-v75-fefferman18a} essentially requires the noise of data to be bounded, that is, the data collection $X$ satisfying $H(X, \M) \leq O(r^2)$.
+To \YQ{demonstrate} the contribution of this paper, we compared our theoretical results to relevant works presented in \cite{mohammed2017manifold} and \cite{pmlr-v75-fefferman18a}.
+All three of these works aim to fit data collection by a smooth manifold, while the difference among these works lies in the assumptions about noise. \cite{mohammed2017manifold} requires the data to be noiseless, which is the most strict assumption of the three.
+As mentioned in the Introduction, \cite{pmlr-v75-fefferman18a} essentially requires the noise of data to be bounded, that is, the data collection $X$ satisfying $H(X, \M) \leq O(r^2)$\YQ{, where} $H(\cdot, \cdot)$ denotes the Hausdorff distance.
 If the noise of data obeys a Gaussian distribution, the researchers would select a subset from the entire dataset, assume the noise of the subset is bounded, and implement their proof on this subset of data.
-However, their sample selection step imposes a lower bound on $r$, and therefore the upper bound of $H(\M, \M_{\rm out})$ cannot tend to $0$.
-This paper therefore proposes a method to address the problem of Gaussian noise, which is commonly assumed but unsolved in relevant works.
-Different from the bounded noise, $X$ with Gaussian noise are not required to satisfy $H(X, \M) \leq O(r^2)$, which increases the difficulty to conclude $H(\M, \M_{\rm out})$.
+However, their sample selection step imposes a lower bound on $r$, meaning that the upper bound of $H(\M, \M_{\rm out})$ cannot tend to $0$.
+This paper, therefore, proposes a method to address the problem of Gaussian noise, which is commonly assumed but unsolved in relevant works.
+Unlike the bounded noise, $X$ with Gaussian noise are not required to satisfy $H(X, \M) \leq O(r^2)$, which increases the difficulty of manifold fitting.

-According to the discussion in Subsection \ref{sec:motivation} and the experiment results, our method could achieve smaller $H(\M, \M_{\rm out})$ than the methods presented in \cite{mohammed2017manifold} and \cite{pmlr-v75-fefferman18a}.
-One possible reason is that we use the weighted average $\sum_{i \in I_x} \alpha_i(x) \Pi_{x_i}$ to estimate $\Pi_{x^*}^*$ rather than use each $\Pi_{x_i}$ separately.
-To explain this claim, we consider the following expression
+According to the discussion in Subsection \ref{sec:motivation} and the experiment results, our method could achieve a smaller approximating error than the methods presented in \cite{mohammed2017manifold} and \cite{pmlr-v75-fefferman18a}.
+One possible reason is that we use the weighted average $\sum_{i \in I_{x,r}} \alpha_i(x) P_{x_i}$ to estimate $\YQ{\Pi_{x^*}}$ rather than using each $P_{x_i}$ separately.
+To explain this claim, we consider the following expression:

-For certain ``symmetric'' manifolds, the second term in the right hand side of (\ref{ineq:discussion}) might be much closer to zero matrix than $(\Pi_{x_i^*}^* - \Pi_{x^*}^*)$.
+For certain “symmetric'' manifolds, the second term in the right hand side of (\ref{ineq:discussion}) might be much closer to zero matrix than \YQ{$(\Pi_{x_i^*} - \Pi_{x^*})$}.